claimvantage/sfdx-jenkins-shared-library/README.md

 ## Why

-The two aims of this librqry are:
+The two aims of this library are:

 * To avoid the duplication of 150+ lines of `Jenkinsfile` logic so a reliable pattern can be applied and maintained.

+  This is accomplished by providing custom pipeline steps that hide some of the detail.
+  A default pipeline that sits on top of these steps is also provided.

 * To make the process of testing against various org configurations - e.g. person Accounts turned on or Platform Encryption turned on - simple.

+  When multiple `project-scratch-def.json` files are provided that match a regular expression, parallel builds are done using scratch orgs created from the files.

 ## Prerequsities